FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://cdn-shop.adafruit.com/1200x900/4401-01.jpg" height="150">
 </p>

 Plug in the capacitive sensor board with the qwiic connector.
-Connect your Twizzlers with either the copper tape or the alligator clips (the clips work better). make sure to install the requirements from `requirements.txt`
+Connect your Twizzlers with either the copper tape or the alligator clips (the clips work better). make sure to install the requirements from `requirements.txt`.

 <img src="https://media.discordapp.net/attachments/679721816318803975/823299613812719666/PXL_20210321_205742253.jpg" width=400>
 These Twizzler's are connected to pads 6 and 10.
 When you run the code and touch a twizzler the terminal will print out the following